dionew1/express-qs/README.md

 DELETE /api/v1/meals/:meal_id/foods/:id - removes the food with :id from the meal with :meal_id This deletes the existing record in the MealFoods table that creates the relationship between this food and meal.
 If the meal/food cannot be found, a 404 will be returned.

-## Tests

-Run tests with npm test
-Run all tests with npm test test/*
-Specify a test with npm test test/<test-name>.js

 ## Contributing

 This project welcomes contributions from the community.
 Contributions are